Introduction of B-Tree

 - The minimum height of the B-Tree that can exist with n number of nodes and m is the maximum number of children of a node can have is:

-2. The maximum height of the B-Tree that can exist with n number of nodes and d is the minimum number of children that a non-root node can have is:
+- The maximum height of the B-Tree that can exist with n number of nodes and t is the minimum number of children that a non-root node can have is: and

 Traversal is also similar to Inorder traversal of Binary Tree.
 We start from the leftmost child, recursively print the leftmost child, then repeat the same process for remaining children and keys.
 In the end, recursively print the rightmost child.